ONSdigital/Statistical-Method-Specifications/editing_and_imputation/imputation/ratio_of_means/technical_specification.md

 In order to correctly handle the first period of data, the method must accept a dataset containing back data.
-This dataset must contain the period directly preceding the first period in the main dataset.
-This data shall be the result of a prior imputation run and must not appear in the output.
+This dataset must contain the period directly preceding the first period in the main dataset and must not appear in the output.

+Back data records shall always contain the following fields:
+* Unique Identifier
+* Period
+* Grouping
+* Imputed Variable
+* Imputation Marker
+* Auxiliary Variable

+These fields must have the same types as their counterparts in the Input and Output records.

 ## 6.0 Overall Method